Our Experts

 Dr. Soldati is an expert veterinary pathologist with a broad experience in experimental, toxicologic and diagnostic pathology.

-She is author and co-author of peer-reviewed publications and currently serves on the ECVP Council as Secretary.
+She is author and co-author of peer-reviewed publications and currently serves on the ECVP Council as Secretary and on the Swiss Cantonal Commission on Animal Experiments.

 Eric van Esch is a Board Certified Toxicologic Pathologist with over 35 years of experience in the field of toxicologic pathology in the pharmaceutical industry and in various CRO settings.
 He has experience in a broad range of toxicity studies, varying from short term to carcinogenicity studies, and from studies in rodents to studies in dogs, minipigs and non-human primates, using different routes of administration.
 In addition to toxicologic pathology, he also gained experience in the field of clinical pathology for several years.